code-pushup/cli/packages/plugin-lighthouse/README.md

 The plugin parses your Lighthouse configuration and lints all audits of the official [Lighthouse](https://github.com/GoogleChrome/lighthouse/blob/main/readme.md#lighthouse-------) CLI.

 Detected Lighthouse audits are mapped to Code PushUp audits.
 Audit reports are calculated based on the [original implementation](https://googlechrome.github.io/lighthouse/scorecalc/).
+Additionally, Lighthouse categories are mapped to Code PushUp groups which can make it easier to assemble the categories.

 For more infos visit the [official docs](https://developer.chrome.com/docs/lighthouse/overview).